oshko/opportunity/opportunity/static/readme.txt

-manage.py collectstatic fails if this directory doesn't exist.
+manage.py collectstatic fails on Heroku if this directory doesn't exist.
 This file ensures the existence of this directory.